Ice Cream Man (comics): Reception

 Since its debut the series has received positive reviews.
 On the review aggregator, Comic Book Roundup, the series averaged a rating of 8.5 out of 10 based on a sample of 150 critics.

 Adaptation

 In October 2018, it was announced an adaptation of the series was in development at Universal Cable Productions.
 In February 2020, it was announced the series had been picked up by mobile streaming platform Quibi.
-With Quibi's shut down in December 2020, the fate of the series was mostly undetermined.
-However, in January of 2021 W. Maxwell Prince mentioned that the series is still in production.
+With Quibi's shutdown in December 2020, the fate of the series was mostly undetermined.
+However, in January 2021 W. Maxwell Prince mentioned that the series is still in production.
 In September 2024, it was announced Screen Gems had acquired the rights to the series with Alfred Gough and Miles Millar writing the adaptation.